 STEP 4: Layer ice and rock salt In your ice cream maker

 Our ice cream maker is the old-school kind.
 My mother-in-law found it at a thrift store and gave it to us.
 It works great and was only a few dollars.
 If your ice cream maker uses a different freezing method, follow the instructions there.

 Our ice cream maker uses the ice and salt layering method, I usually do a 2" layer of ice, then sprinkle with salt, then repeat until I've filled the container.
 As you can see in the photos below, you want the ice to get above the liquid line.
 The higher it goes, the faster it will turn to ice cream.

 STEP 5: Turn on the ice cream Machine

-Step 6: Put in freezer safe container to store
+Step 6: Put your dairy free ice cream in a freezer safe container to freeze for later

-Some ice cream makers allow you to put the canister along with the ice cream right in the freezer.
-I usually transfer mine to a different container for a few reasons.
+Some ice cream makers allow you to put the canister right in the freezer.
+I usually transfer mine to a different container for a few reasons:

 - The canister for my ice cream maker is huge and usually doesn't fit nicely in my freezer